MiuLab/CLUSE/README.md

 cd data/en_ch/
 bash run.sh en.txt ch.txt 6000 6000
 ```
 will generate all the training and evaluation files for the Engilsh-Chinese language pair.
+Note that there are several domains in [UM-Corpus](http://nlp2ct.cis.umac.mo/um-corpus/), and we simply concatenate all the files.

 ## Training
 To train the Engilsh-German sense embeddings: